-Architectures of Migration and Death
+Architectures of Migration, and Migration of Architectures

 What is it that makes architecture and urban forms move across regions?
 How does a particular urban form (developed to serve functions specific to a certain locality) cross geographic boundaries and acquire different meaning as it travels?
 How do traveling architecture and urban forms reflect and reconfigure spaces of inclusion and exclusion?
 Drawing from postcolonial urban theory and science and technology studies, I examine transnational flows of architecture and urban forms with a particular emphasis on cross-imperial circuits of people, things, and ideas.
 These examples include, but are not limited to, traveling ideas of Chinatown along with the shifting global economy, transoceanic circulations of urban models across port cities, global transfers of urban renewal in the 1960s, and Cold War linkages in the construction of mosques in non-Muslim cities.